 Le Comptoir du Relais

 Le Comptoir du Relais is a charming restaurant that perfectly captures the romance of Paris.
-Located in the historic Palais Royal garden, it has been serving up traditional French fare since 1880.
+Located in the historic Palais Royal Garden, it has been serving traditional French fare since 1880.
 The restaurant’s interior is beautifully decorated with gilded mirrors and marble floors, lending a rustic feel to what would otherwise be an upscale dining experience.

-Breakfast and lunch are served daily until 2 pm, after which time they begin dinner service at 7 pm.
+Breakfast and lunch are served daily until 2 pm, after which they begin dinner service at 7 pm.
 Appetizers range from escargots (snails) to foie gras terrine, while main courses include steak frites or roasted duck breast with boudin noir sauce.

 See Related: When is the Best Time to Visit Paris?